-In addition, the company has other international credit facilities to fund working capital needs outside the United States and the United Kingdom.
-At December 28, 2019, these foreign credit facilities amounted to \$3.6 million in U.S. Dollars with a weighted average per annum interest rate of approximately 5.18%.
+In addition, the company has international credit facilities to fund working capital needs outside the United States.
+At January 2, 2021, these foreign credit facilities amounted to \$4.4 million in U.S. Dollars with a weighted average per annum interest rate of approximately 5.91%.

 The company's debt is reflected on the balance sheet at cost.
-The company believes its interest rate margins on its existing debt are consistent with current market conditions and, therefore, the carrying value of debt reflects the fair value.
+The fair values of the Credit Facility, term debt and foreign and other debt is based on the amount of future cash flows associated with each instrument discounted using the company's incremental borrowing rate.
+The company believes its interest rate margins on its existing debt are consistent with current market conditions and therefore the carrying value of debt reflects the fair value.
 The interest rate margin is based on the company's Leverage Ratio.
+The carrying value and estimated aggregate fair value, a level 2 measurement, based primarily on market prices, of debt excluding the Convertible Notes is as follows (in thousands):